Bleeck/UE_Workshop/Session_1.md

     After a few seconds the editor should start and you will be presented with the Unreal Project Browser.

+    Note: You might be asked to install additional features.
+Allow the editor to install what it needs (like dotnet 3.5 etc).

   - 4:  <span style ="color:pink"> Select Games.
 Click Next.</span>
   - 5:  <span style ="color:pink"> Select First Person.
 Click Next".</span>
   - 6:  <span style ="color:pink"> Leave settings to default and set a project location and name.
 Click Create Project.</span>